BenderScript/envoybigbook/README.md

 ### 1.6 [External Authorization](./ext-authz-proxy)

  This example shows Envoy proxy using an external authorization server to decide whether requests should be forwarded.
-This has quite a few practical examples such as:
+This has quite a few practical applications such as:

  * Client Identity (JWT)
  * Workload Identity